eliotn/p1xt-guide-implementation/thingsILearned.md

+6/20/2017
+get_* library is from cs50 course scripts make (name of program) will do a default build command, without specific settings it is cc x.cc -o x clang hello.c - c9 workspace also specific make command a.out stands for assembly out
 6/19/2017
 You can use const in ES6 javascript to enforce constants
 >>> and >> are different, >> ignores sign, >>> does not.